Introduction: the impact of verified reviews

 - Offer a specific remedy to the affected customer

-To extract maximum value from negative feedback:
+To get the most value from negative feedback:

-- Identify recurring themes within each category
+- Find recurring themes within each category

 - Note the emotional intensity of complaints to gauge impact